City-of-Helsinki/helsinki-design-system/packages/react/DEVELOPMENT.md

 yarn scaffold
 ```

-Note that components at `packages/react` are tested for visual regression by Loki, so images of new items should be added to references.

-You can add new or update existing reference images with follwoing command.
-Note `storiesFilter`, as otherwise all images are retaken which takes ages.
-Command uses Chrome in Docker container to prevent issues with Retina screen resolution, so Docker needs to be available.
-Also storybook should be running.
+Also note the section below about visual regression tests and adding new components.

+## Visual regression tests

+`hds-react` uses [Loki](https://loki.js.org/) for visual regression testing.

+To run the visual regression tests, you must first build the storybook by running `yarn build-storybook`.
+Then you can proceed with the test run by running `yarn visual-test`.

+When adding a new component or after making visual changes to some existing component, you must update the corresponding the reference image.
+This is done by the following command:

 ```
 yarn update-reference-images --storiesFilter "<regexp of added story>"
 ```

-Note that failure on the CI gives different update command, as tests are running against static storybook.
-You can still use `storiesFilter` from that command to retake failed reference images.
+You should pass the component story filename with `--storiesFilter` flag in order to update the reference images only for that single component.

-Note that images are stored to repo with [git lfs](https://git-lfs.github.com/).
+Note: Loki is using the Chrome browser inside a Docker container, so Docker needs to be available.
+Reference images are stored in this repository with [git lfs](https://git-lfs.github.com/).

 ## Workflow